The Church (band): 1989–1992: Gold Afternoon Fix, Priest=Aura

 The Church promoted Starfish with a nine-month tour before they returned to the studio for a follow-up.
-With a US Top 50 album under their belt, there was pressure from Arista to create another.
+With a U.S. Top 50 album under their belt, there was pressure from Arista to create another.
 The band started negotiations with former Led Zeppelin bass guitarist and keyboardist John Paul Jones, who had a reputation as a sophisticated producer, but the record company and management vetoed their suggestion.
 In an attempt to duplicate the success of Starfish, The Church returned to Los Angeles, with Waddy Wachtel producing.

-While the prior sessions were tense, these were volatile.
-Already unenthusiastic about the forced pairing, there was the stress of having to create another hit album, and this took its toll.
-All members were outspoken about the role that drugs played in The Church’s creative process, but drummer Richard Ploog began to retreat further into his own habit as pressure increased.
-The number of attempted studio takes spiralled and Ploog's relationship with Kilbey deteriorated, accentuated by Wachtel's demands for a consistently reliable tempo.
-Eventually, Ploog's isolation led to exclusion and his drum tracks were replaced by rigid, but meter-perfect, programmed drums on all but three tracks.
+Drummer Richard Ploog began to retreat further into his own drug habit as pressure from within the studio environment increased.
+The number of attempted studio takes spiralled, and Ploog's relationship with Kilbey deteriorated, accentuated by Wachtel's demands for a consistently reliable tempo.
+Eventually, Ploog's isolation led to exclusion, and his drum tracks were replaced by rigid, programmed drums on all but three tracks.
 He left the band after the sessions.

-The resulting album, Gold Afternoon Fix, while different from its predecessor, reached No.12 on the Australian Recording Industry Association (ARIA) Albums Chart.
-While Starfish focused on a raw, live sound, Gold Afternoon Fix employed more ambient aspects including piano, acoustic guitars, and keyboards.
-On some tracks, the music was punctuated by clanging metal, rustling wind, or sharp, industrial sounds.